Sunny has experience exploring swinging and ENM with her partner.

 Let me pose this question: How can any relationship, monogamous or not, be ethical?
 What makes it a question of ethics?
 I suppose it is ethical when the people involved are not hurting others.
 It can be a question of what makes any relationship safe and consensual, as well.
 Every single relationship learns their own boundaries and their compatibilities.

 Being ethical also goes into the great parts of what keeps relationships going.
-Consider these following things that apply to any relationship possible: Consent, chemistry, compassion, positive communication, openness, reliance, and most importantly, respect.
+Consider the following things that apply to any relationship possible:

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.